jmoenig/Snap/DEVLOG.md

 * gui: fixed experimental export/import of customized primitives palette
 * pixels library: added "grayscales of (costume)" reporter
 * new "Outlines and Halos" library
+* new "rectangle costume" reporter in the Pixels library

 ### 2024-05-09
 * blocks, threads, byob, objects: "a new clone of 'Turtle sprite'" feature